-Our primary sources of cash for the year ended December 31, 2022 were from equity transactions.
-Our cash, cash equivalents, restricted cash and short-term investments were \$184.9 million as of December 31, 2022.
-We believe, based on the operating cash requirements and capital expenditures expected for 2023 and 2024, our cash on hand at December 31, 2022, together with expected cash receipts from our income tax refunds and R&D incentives, are sufficient to fund operations for at least a twelve-month period from issuance date of our December 31, 2022 consolidated financial statements.
+Our primary sources of cash for the year ended December 31, 2023 were from equity transactions, interest and dividends from our money market funds and short-term investments, and proceeds from maturity of our short-term investments.
+Our cash, cash equivalents, restricted cash and short-term investments were \$197.9 million as of December 31, 2023.
+We believe, based on the operating cash requirements and capital expenditures expected for 2024 and 2025, our cash on hand as of December 31, 2023, together with expected cash receipts from our income tax refunds and research and development incentives, are sufficient to fund operations for at least a twelve-month period from the issuance date of our December 31, 2023 consolidated financial statements.

 We have not generated any revenues from the sale of any products to date, and there is no assurance of any future revenues from product sales.
-In the past, our sources of revenue have consisted of grant revenues under our arrangements with BARDA for the development of NasoShield, MTEC for a clinical trial and development work on T-COVID, and to a lesser degree from other licensing arrangements.
-The MTEC contract was closed out in June 2021 and we are currently closing out the BARDA contract which was not renewed after December 31, 2021.
 We have incurred significant losses since we commenced operations.
-As of December 31, 2022, we had an accumulated deficit of \$377.9 million.
+As of December 31, 2023, we had an accumulated deficit of \$466.3 million.
 In addition, we have not generated positive cash flows from operations.
 We have had to rely on a variety of financing sources, including the issuance of debt and equity securities.
 As capital resources are consumed to fund our research and development activities, we may require additional capital beyond our currently anticipated amounts.
 In order to address our capital needs, including our planned clinical trials, we must continue to actively pursue additional equity or debt financing, government funding, and monetization of our existing programs through partnership arrangements or sales to third parties.